WritePoetry/wordpress-plugin/README.md

 ### Prerequisites

--   [NVM](https://github.com/nvm-sh/nvm#installing-and-updating): While you can always install Node through other means, we recommend using NVM to ensure you're aligned with the version used by our development teams.
-The repository contains [an `.nvmrc` file](.nvmrc) which helps ensure you are using the correct version of Node.
+-   [volta](https://github.com/volta-cli/volta): While you can always install Node through other means, we recommend using volta to ensure you're aligned with the version used by our development teams.
+The repository contains a [`package.json file`](package.json) with required Node.js version specified in the [`engines` field](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#engines) which helps ensure you are using the correct version of Node.
 -   [Docker](https://docs.docker.com/get-docker/):     `wp-env` is powered by Docker.
 There are instructions available for installing Docker on [Windows](https://docs.docker.com/desktop/install/windows-install/) (we recommend the WSL2 backend), [macOS](https://docs.docker.com/docker-for-mac/install/), and [Linux](https://docs.docker.com/desktop/install/linux-install/).